SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/INSIGHTS.md

-The collector's Go memory limit (`INSIGHTS_AGENT_GOMEMLIMIT`) is set automatically in forwarding mode: the chart derives it as 80% of the agent memory headroom (the effective memory limit minus `resources.requests.memory`), i.e. 80% of the per-`solace.size` headroom when limits are computed, or 80% of `limits.memory - requests.memory` when limits are explicit.
+The collector's Go memory limit (`INSIGHTS_AGENT_GOMEMLIMIT`) is set automatically in forwarding mode: the chart derives it as 80% of the agent memory headroom (the effective memory limit minus the fixed `256Mi` base), i.e. 80% of the per-`solace.size` headroom when limits are computed, or 80% of `limits.memory - 256Mi` when limits are explicit.
+Measuring from the fixed base (not `requests`) means `requests == limits` does not zero the headroom.
 To override the derived value, set `INSIGHTS_AGENT_GOMEMLIMIT` (e.g. `"410MiB"`) under `environmentVariables`.
-If you set explicit `resources.limits.memory` that does not exceed `requests.memory`, the chart cannot derive a value and fails fast — set `INSIGHTS_AGENT_GOMEMLIMIT` explicitly or raise the limit.
+If you set an explicit `resources.limits.memory` at or below the `256Mi` base, the chart cannot derive a value and fails fast — set `INSIGHTS_AGENT_GOMEMLIMIT` explicitly or raise the limit.

 > **Note on resource limits and `solace.systemScaling`:** when `resources.limits` are not
-> set, the chart computes the `insights-agent` limits as the requests value plus a headroom
+> set, the chart computes the `insights-agent` limits as the fixed base plus a headroom
 > selected by `solace.size`.
 If you scale the broker with `solace.systemScaling` (which makes
 > the chart ignore `solace.size`), that headroom falls back to the `solace.size` default tier
 > and will not track your actual broker size — set `insights.resources.limits` explicitly to